dempe/dempe.github.io/_posts/2017-11-23-machine-learning-notes.md

 The following are my class notes for Andrew Ng's [machine learning course](https://www.coursera.org/learn/machine-learning/home/welcome) on [Coursera](https://www.coursera.org/) with some notes supplemented from elsewhere.

-# Week I

 ## Introduction

 ### Definitions
   - _Machine learning_ is teaching a computer to learn without explicitly programming it.
-  - _Machine learning_ is when a computer improves in task, T, based on experience, E, measured in performance, P.
+  - _Machine learning_ is when a computer improves in task, _T_, based on experience, _E_, measured in performance, _P_.
+For example,
-    - For example, T: marking email as spam, E: watching user mark email as spam, P: correctly marking email as spam
+    - _T_: marking email as spam
+    - _E_: watching user mark email as spam
+    - _P_: correctly marking email as spam

 ### Types of Machine Learning